aniasin/RPG/ReadMe.md

 EffectAmount (Positive/Negative)

-Can be Overtime with duration or instant
+Can be Overtime with duration or instant.

 + Configurable Weapons

-Damage, SpeedMultiplier, left or right hand
+Damage, SpeedMultiplier, left or right hand.

 + Dynamic Material